guardian/ab-testing/README.md

 ## MVTId calculator

-Use this simple calculator to see what MVT ID your test variant will fall into.
+[Use this simple calculator](https://ab-tests.netlify.app/) to see what MVT ID your test variant will fall into.

-Screenshot

 ## Full example